Akashteer: Service history

 The Indian Army inducted Akashteer in 2024.
 It was part of India's Air Defence Network during Operation Sindoor where the system effectively foiled multiple of Pakistan's drone and missile attacks.
 Throughout the conflict, it intercepted drones, missiles, micro-UAVs, and loitering munitions.
 It also made sure that the lowest operating Army Air Defense unit had a consistent and seamless air situation picture, which improved situational awareness throughout the force.
 It was reported that it "struck down every drone with a 100% kill rate".
 It is India's first AI war-cloud in operation.

+As part of Exercise Josh 2-26, the IACCS and Akashteer integrated network was successfully upgraded.
+The Army's Northern Command, Western Command, and South Western Command, as well as Western Air Command, validated the system on 7 June 2026.
+The improvement will shorten the sensor-to-shooter latency by enabling quicker reaction times.
+An airfield in north India was used to exercise logistical deployment as part of the validation.

+Export

+As per a June 2026 report by the Reuters, Akashteer is one of the weapon systems that are on offer to the United Arab Emirates (UAE) from India along with the BrahMos system.
+The discussions are at early stages but are "progressing rapidly".